Pengxin-Guo/SPDA/README.md

 python train.py --dst visda --source train_list --target val_sub_list --lr 0.1 --loop-way zip  --epochs 200
 ```

-## Acknowledgement

-Our code refer the code at: https://github.com/thuml/MDD.

-We thank the authors for open sourcing their code.

 ## Citation

 If you use this code for your research, please consider citing: